 Compared to traditional pharmaceutical batch processing, this technology offers advantages of product uniformity and higher manufacturing efficiency.
 With the incorporation of inline process analytical technology (PAT), individual parameters such as feed rate, screw speed, barrel temperature and vacuum can be adjusted independently to achieve the desired product quality targets.

-Manufacturers have found there are some significant advantages of adopting the Hot Melt Extrusion process:
+Manufacturers have found there are some significant advantages of adopting the HME process:

 - It is an economical and efficient process that reduces production time as there is shorter material residence time